ZakBrinlee/FE-Masters-React-Path/Intermediate React v5/class-notes.md

 - []() -

 ## Top Level Notes
+- Think about a metric to measure your app by to check performance.
+What is an acceptable time to load for your audience, app type, etc
 - Do not use the `useMemo` hook before having an actual performance problem to solve for

 ## Questions